Why the “Graveyard Duck” from Castlevania II Isn’t a Mistranslation After All

 It appears the “graveyard duck” line in Castlevania II: Simon’s Quest wasn’t a mistranslation, but rather another bit of false information from a lying NPC.
 Additionally, secret ducks have been a running joke in the Castlevania series for a long time, with this being perhaps the first example of it in action.

-If you enjoyed this post and know anyone else who likes Castlevania or Game Center CX, it'd mean a lot if you shared it with them.
-Thanks for the support!
+If you enjoyed this article and know any other fans of Castlevania or Game Center CX, it'd mean a lot if you shared it with them.
+Word of mouth is what keeps this site running!

 21 Comments